cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/framework-exten/middleware.md

 There are two ways to add client-side middleware:

-1. `client.WithMiddleware` adds a middleware to the current client, executes before all the rest of the middleware.
+1. `client.WithMiddleware` adds a middleware to the current client, executes after service circuit breaker middleware and timeout middleware.
-2. `client.WithInstanceMW` adds a middleware to the current client and executes after service discovery and load balancing (if `Proxy` is used, it will not be called).
+2. `client.WithInstanceMW` adds a middleware to the current client and executes after service discovery and load balancing.
+If there has instance circuit breaker, this middleware will execute after instance circuit breaker.  (if `Proxy` is used, it will not be called).

 Note that the above functions should all be passed as `Option`s when creating the client.

 The order of client middleware calls:
 1. the middleware set by `client.WithMiddleware`